Forget and Not Slow Down

 Forget and Not Slow Down is the sixth studio album by American rock band Relient K, released on October 6, 2009.
 It is the band's first album to feature Ethan Luck on drums, replacing longtime drummer Dave Douglas.
-The album is also the first Relient K album with Mono Vs Stereo and their first on Jive Records.
+The album is also the first Relient K album with Mono Vs Stereo and their only on Jive Records.
 The album was produced by Mark Lee Townsend and mixed by Andy Wallace.

 Background and recording

-In early 2009, Relient K's vocalist Matt Thiessen, secluded from the rest of the world in Winchester, Tennessee, began to write music for three months on an album to be released later in 2009.
-About being isolated Thiessen stated, "It was awesome.
-You could think about something, and keep thinking about it, and no one would interrupt you for six or seven hours.
-You could keep your brain on one train of thought.
-I’ll never want to write another record any other way."
-An influence for the album was the band's lead singer, Matt Thiessen, and his fiancee, Shannon, breaking up in late 2008.
+In early 2009, Relient K's vocalist Matt Thiessen, secluded himself from others and retreated to Winchester, Tennessee, where he began to write music for three months on an album to be released later in 2009.
+However, Thiessen stayed in contact with the other members sharing song ideas for the album.
+He also collaborated with Adam Young of Owl City on the song "Terminals".
+Though it does not appear on the standard edition of the album, it was released as an exclusive B-side.

+About being isolated Thiessen stated it "was pretty appealing to me because I tend to cut out my social life when I write.
+I don't like to make plans during the day or for later or anything that can interrupt what I'm trying to do.
+I didn't really know where I was going to go, but a lot of things happened to work in a certain way."
+An influence for the record was the band's lead singer, Matt Thiessen, and his fiancée, Shannon, breaking up in late 2008, which has been regarded as a "break-up album."
+Thiessen said the overall message of the album is about staying positive.

-Thiessen stated that they were keen on finishing the album for a 2009 release and had begun recording the new album with their "favorite" producer, Mark Lee Townsend and mixer Andy Wallace Guitarist Matt Hoopes stated about Mark Lee Townsend that, "We’ve got an almost telepathic relationship."
+Thiessen stated that they were keen on finishing the album for a 2009 release and had begun recording the new album with their "favorite" producer, Mark Lee Townsend and mixer Andy Wallace.
+Guitarist Matt Hoopes stated about Mark Lee Townsend that, "We've got an almost telepathic relationship."
 On March 23, 2009, the band started recording at Dark Horse Recording Studio in Franklin, Tennessee, which Hoopes states is his "favorite studio".
 The band had used the likes of synthesizers and MIDI before; but Thiessen stated that every instrument on this album "It's organic.
 I know a lot of bands do that now.
 But for us, it was really the first time we made it the real thing."
 On April 30, Thiessen posted that they were "Tracking drums for the last three songs.
 The new album is almost done!".

 On May 5, 2009 the band announced via the Air 1 website that The Almost and Relient K were in the same studio and stated the band members were swapping gear to record both band's albums.
 With the bands in the studio together, Aaron Gillespie would record vocals for the album which was confirmed with the release of the track listing and the guest vocalists.